btskinner/rworkshop/_modules/modeling.md

 t-test
 ======

-One simple common statistical test is a t-test for a difference in means across groups (there are, of course, [others and R can compute them](https://www.rdocumentation.org/packages/stats/versions/3.4.3/topics/t.test)).
+One common statistical test is a t-test for a difference in means across groups (there are, of course, [others and R can compute them](https://www.rdocumentation.org/packages/stats/versions/3.4.3/topics/t.test)).
-This can be computed using the R formula syntax: `y ~ x`, meaning, in this case “base-year math scores against mother’s college education level”.
+This version of the test can be computed using the R formula syntax:
+`y ~ x`.
+In our example, we’ll compute base-year math scores against mother’s college education level.
 Notice that since we have the `data = df` argument after the comma, we don’t need to include `df$` before the two variables.

 ``` r
 ## t-test of difference in math scores across mother education (BA/BA or not)